 “As designers, we are taught to plan and develop many different solutions to solve a problem and not knowing the materials or space we were being provided forced us to come up with plans and ideas quickly.

-Throughout my short time here at Centre for Arts and Technology I have learned lots about Interior Design; when participating in the gingerbread house competition I utilized my knowledge of color and different skills like sketching and model building to develop a space that felt cozy and very festive.
+Throughout my short time here at the Centre for Arts and Technology, I have learned a lot about Interior Design; when participating in the gingerbread house competition I utilized my knowledge of colour and different skills like sketching and model building to develop a space that felt cozy and very festive.

 The most enjoyable part of the process was being able to work with my classmates and bond over a fun holiday project that raised awareness for Habitat for Humanity and helped the community.”